couchbaselabs/hands_on_n1ql/content/slide-59.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Creating an index on a specific attribute
 create in index on lastName;

 <pre id="example">